epignosisx/azure-devops-merge-bot/docs/webhook-setup.md

 ![hook trigger](images/hook-trigger.png?raw=true)

 6. In the Action step, for "URL" enter `https://merge-a-bot.azurewebsites.net/webhook` and for HTTP headers enter `Authorization: Bearer {merge-a-bot-token}`.
 This is the token generated in step 2, not the Azure DevOps PAT!
+For "Resource details to send" keep the default option of "All".
+Set "Messages to send" and "Detailed messages to send" to "None".

 ![hook settings](images/hook-settings.png?raw=true)